Acorn for Good Luck – A Seed for General Good Luck and Family Succession

 With such powers it’s a wonder that not everyone carries an acorn with them.
 All kidding aside, this old traditional superstition of the acorn bringing good luck has been handed down over the ages.At one time you would find little ornamental acorns of gold, silver or some other material, even plastic, designed to be used as lucky pieces on bracelets or other jewelry by those who still believed in the power of the acorn.
 It was also used for other ornamental purposes besides jewelry.

 Way back when, in the distant past, the acorn was under the protection of the goddess of Nature, Cybele, and sacred to her.
-In Asia Minor, the people of Anatolia worshipped the deity Cybele.
+In Asia Minor, the people of Anatolia worshiped the deity Cybele.

 Back in Scandinavia, also very long ago the people seriously believed that the oak belonged to Thor.
 Thor was the thunder god.
 Therefore the oak tree was under the protection of that powerful super-god who controlled lightning and thunder.
 Back in those ancient days lightening was thought to strike or enter one’s dwelling through the window.